harindaka/DotnetScriptX/README.md

 :heavy_check_mark: JSON based Application Configuration for scripts with environment specific overrides (e.g.: appsettings.prod.json)

-:heavy_check_mark: Script Execution Context with Current Script Path, Environment (Dev, Prod), OS detection helpers

-:heavy_check_mark: Standard configuration driven (with Console appender) ILogger<> conveniently pre-registered for DI
+:heavy_check_mark: Script Execution Context with Current Script Path, Environment (Dev, Prod), OS detection helpers, and a standard configuration driven ILogger<> conveniently pre-registered for DI

 ## Quickstart

-1. Download the latest template from the [releases](https://gitlab.com/harindaka/dotnetscriptstarterpack) section.
+1. Download the latest template from the [releases](https://github.com/harindaka/DotnetScriptX/releases) section.
 2. Extract the zip file and open a command prompt / terminal inside the extracted folder.
 The template includes two sample commands in the `commands` folder named `HelloWorldCommand.csx` and `UsageCommand.csx` for convenience.
 You can refer these when adding more commands which contains your own logic.
 3. Execute the following command to view usage: